TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Allow resizing by axis only
     - just like position - separate widgets for x and y

-- Transmitting maps and resources (finally)
-    - Reusing resources for new versions of maps.
-        - Will naturally happen frequently when hosting playtesting sessions from editor.
-        - We don't have to start with a full-blown content database.
-            - It's enough to look up the downloaded resource hash from the map we're replacing/downloading new versions for.
-                - Will cover 90% of the cases.

 - Sound nodes should have pitch/gain
     - Also specify Play once for sounds like on fy_snow